Asymptotics and limit theorems for horocycle ergodic integrals \`a la Ratner: Reduction to a system of ODEs

 \end{lemma}

 Let now $f$ be a $\mathscr{C}^2$ function, and assume that $\square f = \mu f$ for some $\mu \in \R$.
 We define

 so that, by Lemma \ref{lemma:c_o_v}, we have

 Hence, for any fixed $x \in M$, we now focus our attention on the function $J_f(x, \cdot)$.
-The key idea, coming from Ratner's work \cite{Rat1}, is to show that it satisfies a certain ODE, as shown in the next proposition.
+The key idea, coming from Ratner's and Burger's works \cite{Rat1, Bur}, is to show that it satisfies a certain ODE, as shown in the next proposition.

 \begin{proposition} Fix $x \in M$.
 The function $J(t) = J_f(x,t) $ satisfies the linear ODE

 with the intial conditions

 \end{proposition} \begin{proof} By assumption, $Xf$, $X^2f$, and $UVf$ are continuous, hence bounded, functions.
 We can then write